xieyuheng/inner/notes/00033-do-a-project-like-an-adventure-game.md

 We can do a project like a soul game.

+# Quests

 For example, we can use _main quests_ and _side quests_ to organize our goals.

-When doing research, it is important keep our research goals (main quests) in mind, and equally important, to explore beyond the preset goals (side quests).
+When doing research, it is important keep our research goals (main quests) in mind, and equally important, to explore beyond the preset goals (side quests), the feedback during the progress of a quest

+# Try to use the analogy

+I will try to use this analogy in my inner repo.

 | My inner repo | In a soul game                                          |
 | ------------- | ------------------------------------------------------- |